CyanoHao/Sarasa-Alternatives/README.md

 ### Boost building process

-Since v0.7.0, ideohint cache files are available.
-With existing cache files, building time will be reduced by up to 80%.
+Chlorophytum (ideograph hinter) cache files are available.

-To make use of cache file, download `ideohint-cache.7z`, then extract it and move `hgc` files to `Sarasa-Alternatives/build/`.
+To make use of cache files, download `chlorophytum-cache.tar`, then extract it and move `hf-*/` folders to `Sarasa-Alternatives/build/`.

 ## What are the names?